nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list persons
+1. User requests to list patients
-2. CLInic shows a list of persons
+2. CLInic shows a list of patients
-3. User requests to delete a specific person in the list
+3. User requests to delete a specific patient in the list
-4. CLInic deletes the person
+4. CLInic deletes the patient

     Use case ends.